relvaner/vertx-web-proxy/Readme.md

 This library is released under an open source Apache 2.0 license.

 ## Announcement ##
-This library is currently under an prototype state.
+This library is currently under a prototype state.